Skip to content

 The Ideal Candidate

-• Presence of vertical platysmal bands in the neck
+• Visible vertical bands in the neck

-• Excessive skin or 'turkey wattle' appearance
+• Loose neck skin or a turkey-neck appearance

 Procedure Quick Facts